Robert Cook (wrestler)

 Robert Cook (3 October 1905 – 1963) was a British wrestler.
-He competed in the men's freestyle welterweight category at the 1928 Summer Olympics, were he finished in fifth place.
+He competed in the men's freestyle welterweight category at the 1928 Summer Olympics, where he finished in fifth place.
 He lost on points to eventual Silver medal winner Lloyd Appleton (U.S.A) in the opening round, then went on to meet Maurice Letchford (Canada) in the bronze medal round, again losing on points.